tidepool-org/TidepoolApi/docs/partner-integration.md

     * token lifetime restrictions
     * how frequently Tidepool Data Platform may call the partner APIs
     * how much user data may be requested in each batch
-    * service blackout or maintenance windows, if any
+    * regular service blackout or maintenance windows, if any, when Tidepool should avoid making API requests
 3. Tidepool provides the URL(s) to where user's browser should be redirected after partner authentication and authorization flow completes.
 4. Partner provides service credentials that enable Tidepool Data Platform to make service-to-service API requests on behalf of users.
 For OAuth flow, this typically includes a `client_id` and a `client_secret`.